(effective from November 2018)

 1.8.
 Object – Property sold on the Portal via an online auction or a DIRECTLY FROM OWNER Auction, or via an ad, namely:

-1.8.1. at least 100 (one hundred) cubic meters of felling rights to standing timber;
+1.8.1. at least 50 (fifty) cubic meters of felling rights to standing timber;

 1.8.3. at least 20 (twenty) cubic meters of felled timber.